justineuro/mdgBookSVG4itKit/README.md

 pdflatex -synctex=1 -interaction=nonstopmode -shell-escape mdgBookSVG4v1.tex
 ```

-Also, line 33 of the `HOWTO` is set by default so that each new book created contains 50 minuets (for two flutes/violins and a bass).
+Also, line 33 of the `HOWTO` is set by default so that each new book created contains 50 minuets (for two flutes/violins and a cello).
 One may wish to change this number, as desired, to some other counting number.
 This has to be done **before** issuing the `bash HOWTO` command within the `mdgBookSVG4Kit-main` directory.

 ## Similar Kits on GitHub
 MDG Book kits similar to this may be found on related GitHub sites such as: